Prostate Cancer

 I’ve been told that I have prostate cancer.
 What is it exactly?

 Prostate cancer is the second most common cancer affecting men in Ireland.
-Over 2,500 new cases are diagnosed each year and the incidence is increasing.
+Almost 4,000 new cases are diagnosed each year and the incidence is increasing.

 Regular prostate specific antigen (PSA) checks are really important for men over 50 as prostate cancer can be present for many years without even knowing it.
 PSA is a protein made by your prostate gland that naturally spills into your bloodstream.
 If your PSA level is higher than normal, it can sometimes be a sign of prostate cancer but often it can just be a sign of a less serious condition such as an enlarged or inflamed prostate.